-The Fund has adopted a distribution plan under Rule 12b-1 of the Investment Company Act of 1940, as amended (the "1940 Act"), for A Shares that allows the Fund to pay distribution and/or service fees for the sale and distribution of Fund shares, and for services provided to shareholders.
-Because these fees are paid out of the Fund's assets on an on-going basis, over time these fees will increase the cost of your investment and may cost you more than paying other types of sales charges.
-The maximum annual Rule 12b-1 fee for A Shares of the Fund is 0.25%.
+The Funds have adopted a distribution plan under Rule 12b-1 of the Investment Company Act of 1940, as amended (the "1940 Act"), for A Shares that allows a Fund to pay distribution and/or service fees for the sale and distribution of Fund shares, and for services provided to shareholders.
+Because these fees are paid out of the Funds' assets on an on-going basis, over time these fees will increase the cost of your investment and may cost you more than paying other types of sales charges.
+The maximum annual Rule 12b-1 fee for A Shares of a Fund is 0.25%.